-25.2) Liability of the arbitrators, the Chamber of Commerce as well as their organs and employees is excluded in connection with proceedings under these Rules except for intent and gross negligence.
+25.2) Liability of the arbitrators, as well as their bodies and employees, is excluded in connection with proceedings according to these regulations, except for intent and gross negligence.

-26.1) The Kininigen Free Arbitration Court may publish the award if both parties agree.
-In no case may the publication contain the names of the parties, counsel or arbitrators or any other information that might enable the parties to be identified.
+26.1) Ama-gi koru-E Kininigen, the Kininigen Free Arbitration Court and other bodies may, with prior permission, publish the arbitration award if one of the parties agrees to this and the inalienable rights are preserved.
+In no case shall the publication contain the names of the parties, representatives or arbitrators or any other information that could enable the parties to be identified.

-26.2) The Kininigen Free Arbitration Court is permitted to publish information on arbitration proceedings in a compilation of statistical data, provided that the information excludes identification of the parties involved.
+26.2) The Kininigen Free Arbitration Court is permitted to publish information about arbitration proceedings in a compilation of statistical data, provided that the information excludes identification of those involved.

 Often the wrong does too,

 He who does not forbid injustice,

 if he can,

 who commands it.

 Unfortunately no. Even if we perceive ourselves as [human], as long as the contracts are not terminated, we are a thing to be managed by the system.
 The Kininigen Free Arbitration Court is responsible for free sovereigns, without foreign persons.

 To do this, we need verifiable evidence in the form of various documents that ensure that all contracts of the contractual status, as administrator and valuer of the personal bond, have been properly terminated.